-This question can’t be answered with exact certainty, as there are many factors that come into play.
-Ultimately, no DNA analysis is patently inaccurate, but some DNA testing companies are more reliable than others when it comes to specific areas.
+This question can’t be answered with exact certainty, as many factors come into play.
+Ultimately, no DNA analysis is patently inaccurate.
+However, some DNA testing companies are more reliable than others when it comes to specific areas.

-That being said, your DNA results can provide some surprising info about your genetic predisposition to certain ailments, or ancestry testing can help you find new additions to your family tree.
-Any health reports you receive in your DNA analysis are simply suggestions to improve health, and may include things like:
+Your DNA results can provide some surprising info about your genetic predisposition to certain ailments.
+Ancestry testing can help you find new additions to your family tree.
+Any health reports you receive in your DNA analysis are simply suggestions to improve health.
+The report may include things like:

-A dietician or nutritionist could have made most of these 'actionable' suggestions even without sequencing your genetic data.
-However, the tailored results you’ll receive in a DNA testing company’s health report may offer some additional insights you may have missed otherwise.
+A dietician or nutritionist could have made most of these 'actionable' suggestions.
+They could have done it even without sequencing your genetic data.
+However, the difference lies in the tailored results you’ll receive in a DNA testing company’s health report.
+They may offer some additional insights you may have missed otherwise.

-Even if the majority of your genetic ancestry originates from one of these populations, it won’t be enough to gain access to organizations associated with these ethnic groups.
+Even if most of your genetic ancestry originates from one of these populations, it won’t be enough to gain access to organizations associated with these ethnic groups.
 However, they can give you fun information like how much Neanderthal DNA you might have.